Poultry Heaters -Poultry Heating – LPG – Natural Gas or Oil

 Indirect fired Poultry Heaters = Clean hot air

 The heat exchanger benefits from a sealed combustion, meaning the combustion gases are exhausted through a dedicate flue pipe system and the combustion air is taken from outside, with the following benefits:

 - Better health and safer growth of the birds in all their life stages

 - Reduction of fire risks with advantages also on the insurance premiums

 - No CO2 – NOx – CO derived from the combustion process

-- No O2 consumption derived from the combustion process
+- No O2 consumption derived from the heating energy combustion process

-- No water vapour derived from the combustion process
+- No water vapour derived from the heating energy combustion process

 - Dry atmosphere and dry litter

 - Reduced need of internal air renewal, i.e. savings on energy and fuel